 It’s understandable that you look around for the best value deal.
 But value should never be confused for the cheapest option.
 If money is particularly tight, shop around for a handful of cheaper car rental agencies.
 Then once you’ve done this, look for any glaring inconsistencies that stand out.
 If one provider is offering a standout deal, make sure you scrutinize it carefully.

 Choose a Trusted Agency

 Again, this is where a good element of research is important.
 It’s crucial that you choose a car rental agency that has favorable online reviews.
-This is a straightforward task to do – simply jump online and check out reviews of the agency on sites like Yelp.
+This is a straightforward task to do – simply jump online and search for the best rental cars companies in Dubai or check out reviews of the agency on sites like Yelp.
 Whilst it’s tempting to believe reviews on Facebook, it’s been proven time and time again that these reviews aren’t reliable (they may be fraudulent).

 Be Mindful of Fares

 Many people plan their holiday in Dubai and simply accept the first car rental deal that’s being packaged.
 That’s because they haven’t done their research and are unaware of what’s a reasonable fare and what isn’t.
 Make sure that you’re aware of at least a ‘ballpark’ price for the type of car rental you require during your trip.
 That way you’ll know if the overall fare is exceedingly high before you book it.